pnmocap/BVH_Viewer/README.md

 3. **Choose Your Workflow**:
    - **For BVH File Analysis**:
-     1. Click "Load" button or drag-and-drop a `.bvh` file
+     1. Click "Load File" button or drag-and-drop a `.bvh` file
      2. Use play controls to view animation
      3. Access "Trajectory" or "Tennis Analysis" for advanced features